Mercy Health Student Heart Screenings

 Screening Dates | Consent Forms | Results & Outcomes | Parent Feedback | In the News

-Mercy Health's High School Student Heart Screenings attempt to identify any pre-existing heart conditions that could potentially increase a student's risk of complications during vigorous physical activity and/or athletic competition.
+Mercy Health's Student Heart Screenings attempt to identify any pre-existing heart conditions that could potentially increase a student's risk during vigorous physical activity and/or athletic competition.
 High School Student Heart Screenings are a simple five-step process to determine each child's risk level.
 Your child's records will be reviewed by a cardiologist within a few days.
-Within 10 days, you will receive either a letter indicating your child is at low risk for heart conditions or a request for a follow up visit with a physician.
+Within 10 days, you will receive either a letter indicating your child is at low risk for heart conditions or will request a follow up visit with a physician.

-Mercy Health High School Student Heart Screenings are FREE and open to any High School student.
+Mercy Health Student Heart Screenings are FREE and open to any High School student.
 Each student must have a parent or guardian's consent to undergo the screening.
-The student must be in 9th, 10th, 11th, or 12th grade or be entering 9th grade in the Fall of 2015.
+The student must be in 9th, 10th, 11th, or 12th grade or be entering 9th grade in the Fall of 2016.

 The FREE heart screening is completed in approximately 15 minutes and will consist of the following: